avoy18/petitioner/readme.txt

 == Changelog ==

 = 0.3.0 =
-* Better style emails visually
-* A new and improved settings page
-* Allow overriding the "from" field
-* Several spam protection improvements:
+* Spam protection improvements:
     * Add a honeypot option for additional spam protection
     * Akismet integration - handle spam seamlessly without adding any js libraries
     * Integrate with Cloudflare Turnstile - a privacy first captcha
 * Create custom filters (petitioner_send_ty_email, petitioner_send_to_representative, petitioner_after_submission, petitioner_get_styled_message)
 * New shortcodes (petitioner-goal, petitioner-submission-count, petitioner-goal-progress-ui, petitioner-letter-modal-ui)
+* Bug fixes and UI improvements
+    * Better style emails visually
+    * Allow overriding the "from" field
+    * A new and improved settings page
     * Add better DB schema handling
-* Minor bug fixes and UI improvements
+    * Fix a bug with confirmed emails not sending letters to the rep
 * Add a translation template

 = 0.2.6 =